(10 ILCS 5/6-29)

 of Election Commissioners within the periods for registration provided

-for in this Article or by simultaneous application for absentee registration
+for in this Article or by simultaneous application for registration by mail

-and absentee ballot as provided in Article 20 of this Code.
+and vote by mail ballot as provided in Article 20 of this Code.

 Upon receipt of such application the Board of Election Commissioners